-If you think this definition applies to your case, you should contact a personal injury attorney for legal advice before speaking to your insurance representative.
+If you think this definition applies to your car accident case, you should contact our personal injury attorney for legal advice before speaking to your insurance representative.
 The Law Office of Richard Klein, a law firm in Baltimore, MD, provides further details about what qualifies as a personal injury under an insurance claim.

 Damage That Accrues Medical Bills